 This rule of thumb works whether you plan to retire early at 35 or go the conventional route and retire at 65 years or later.
 It’s the strategy often utilized by many “early retirement” enthusiasts or the movement popularly referred to as “FIRE” – Financial Independence/Retire Early.

 Note: For earlier retirement plans, consider that you will not be receiving a government pension or retirement benefits until later in life and adjust your income needs accordingly.

 Rule 2: Desired Annual Retirement Income x 25

-This rule follows from the 4% withdrawal rate rule.
-They are pretty much the same, but easier to calculate for those who would rather not dabble in fractions.
-It infers that in order to meet your income needs in retirement, you want to have at least 25 x your desired annual retirement income.
+This rule follows the 4% withdrawal rate rule.
+They are pretty much the same, but this is easier to calculate for those who would rather not dabble in fractional math.
+It infers that to meet your income needs in retirement, you want to have at least 25 x your desired annual retirement income.

-For example, say you estimate that your expenses per year in retirement is $40,000.
+For example, say you estimate that your expenses per year in retirement are $40,000.
 You would be expected to save up a minimum of $1 million in retirement savings.

 ⇒ $40,000 x 25 = $1,000,000